bseltz-cohesity/scripts/powershell/expireOldArchives/README.md

 ## Warning!
 This script deletes backup data!
 Make sure you know what you are doing before you run it

+**Also Note**: If the archive target is out of space, please contact Cohesity support before running this script, otherwise expirations may not progress and will require support intervention.

 ## Download the script

 Run these commands from PowerShell to download the script(s) into your current directory